 Old Wembley Stadium

 The stadium was a beloved institution to loyal fans.
 So, the relocation to the national team's updated stadium came as a crushing blow.
-And just a couple of years later, the original stadium was destroyed, leaving a hole in the hearts and minds of diehard English supporters for years to come.
+And just a couple of years later, the original stadium was destroyed, to pave way for a bigger and more state-of-the-art space.
+However, it lives on in public memory!

 Civic Arena Pittsburgh